NBPub/BeatLog/docs/Features/Database.md

 ![dataview3](/docs/pics/query_3.png "Query result table (entire table not shown).")

 If the **Next** button is used, a **Previous** button is provided on the resulting page.
-This will only backtrack to the query to its the source page.
+This will only backtrack to its source page.
 For this reason, it may be beneficial to open **Next** results in a new tab or window.

 The **SQL** statement used to generate the table can be viewed for each result.